rodAlm08/ai_models_analysis/README.md

 Rodrigo Almeida - G00377123

 ## Overview
-This repository contains the work and analysis performed for the machine learning project focused on classifying driving styles based on various parameters collected through vehicle telematics.
+This repository contains the work and analysis performed for the machine learning project focused on classifying driving styles based on various parameters collected through On-Board Diagnosis II (OBD-II) interfaces in vehicles and accelerometers embedded in smartphones.
 The project utilizes several machine learning algorithms to predict driving styles, emphasizing the differences in performance across Support Vector Machine (SVM), Logistic Regression, and k-nearest Neighbors (kNN) models.

 ## Repository Structure